jeremyhilado/seir-224-project-2/readme.md

 - **Comment when necessary.** Comments can help to explain the intent (i.e., the what and the why) of a piece of code.
 These allow the next developer to understand the purpose and decide what can be adjusted to achieve the same goal.
 - **Ensure code is well-formatted.** Are you indenting consistently?
 Can we find the start and end of every div, curly brace, etc?
 Organizing the hierarchy is key to understanding.

 ---

 ### Project Ideas

 For this project, work with your team to build a creative product that you actually think someone will want to use.

-All students are required to submit a Project 3 idea as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
-The deadline for submission is May 11 at 9:00AM.
+All students are required to submit **two Project 3 ideas** as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
+The deadline for submission is June 23rd at 9:00AM.

+After groups have been announced during Project 3 kickoff, teams will have one hour to select an idea from all submissions.
+Teams will then file their selected idea here.

 ---